 - is married;

-- has a child or other dependent who receives more than half of his or her support from the student;
+- has a child or other dependent who receives more than half of their support from the student;

 - is an orphan or ward of the court;